News

 HIPP and HHLT Light a Fire

-On April 18, 2026, volunteers from Harpswell Invasive Plant Partnership (HIPP) and Harpswell Heritage Land Trust (HHLT) worked together to burn the accumulated wood in the brush pile at Curtis Farm Preserve.
-With a Harpswell Neck Fire Department (HNFD) truck on...
+On April 18, 2026, volunteers from the Harpswell Invasive Plant Partnership (HIPP) and the Harpswell Heritage Land Trust (HHLT) joined forces to burn an accumulated wood and brush pile at the Curtis Farm Preserve.
+Thanks to the Harpswell Neck Fire Department (HNFD),...

 read more